Connect With Us:

 Conclusion

 The program has specific eligibility criteria, including a minimum credit score and attendance at homeownership education courses.
-While adjustable-rate mortgages are not allowed, HomeReady loans can be used for various property types.
+While adjustable-rate mortgages are allowed, HomeReady loans can be used for various property types.

 For those looking for accessible mortgage options, HomeReady offers a compelling choice.